hackett91/angularApp/Readme.md

 # Overview
 Front end build in Angular and Ionic.
 Also, I was also able to generate a native Android App for demo.

 # How to run Angular and Android Apps

 run angular and ionic

 ``
-ionic serve
+c
 ``